-- · Configuring proxy authorization for 'single sign on'
+- Configuring proxy authorization for SSO

-- · Configuring external SAML authentication
+- Configuring external SAML authentication

-- · Configuring related-entry workflow
+- Configuring related-entry workflow

 - Configuring the approval process

-- · Configuring for two-factor authentication
+- Configuring for two-factor authentication

-Configuring proxy authorization for 'single sign on'
+Configuring proxy authorization for SSO

-Proxy authorization facilitates 'single sign on' - that is, when a user logs on to their computer, through Windows for example, they also log onto ViewDS automatically.
+Proxy authorization facilitates SSO (single sign on).
+That is, when a user logs on to their computer, through Windows for example, they also log onto ViewDS automatically.
 This streamlines 'self service' and there is no need to maintain a separate set of passwords for ViewDS users.